Category

 For example, writing personal essays for a lifestyle website can be fun and rewarding and is a great way to have a published clip that shows your personal style and “voice,” but it doesn’t pay that well in my experience.
 Copywriting for brands and helping them convert leads into paying customers is a more lucrative form of freelance writing.

-Whichever style of writing you decide to do as a beginner freelance writer doesn’t mean you have to stick with that for the entirety of your career. but I do think it’s important to be able to tell potential clients what type of writing you can offer them.
+Whichever style of writing you decide to do as a beginner freelance writer doesn’t mean you have to stick with that for the entirety of your career.
+But I do think it’s important to be able to tell potential clients what type of writing you can offer them when you’re trying to figure out how to find freelance writing jobs online.

 I started out writing reported articles and magazine-style articles for websites and now I do more content marketing, SEO blog writing, and copywriting for brands.
 While I can cover all of these types of writing for a particular client it’s helpful when I send them introductory email if I can let them know about which type of writing I’m pitching them to hire me for.